JKLeckr/CupheadArchipelagoMod/README.md

 ### Extra Notes
 - There are no binary builds of CupheadArchipelago for macOS.
 You can build from source, but you are on your own.
 - If you are on Linux using Wine/Proton, use the Windows build of BepInEx.
+- If you are on the Steam version, and the mod does not load, launch the game directly from Steam.

 ## Building
 See BUILDING.md